 Structure-Based or Structural Testing or Whitebox Testing Techniques

-There are different types of testing techniques that are there, and each technique is helpful for a particular defect.
+Different testing techniques are there, each helpful for a particular defect.
 Those different testing techniques are again categorized.
-There are mainly two different categories are there:
+There are two different categories:

-Again the Dynamic Techniques is divided into three more different categories, that are:
+Again, the Dynamic Techniques is divided into three more different categories:

-- Specification-based Testing Which also called behavioral techniques or Black Box Testing
+• Specification-based Testing, Which is also called behavioral techniques or Black Box Testing

-- Structure-based Testing Which Also Called Structural Testing techniques Or White Box Testing Technique
+• Structure-based Testing, Also Called Structural Testing techniques Or White Box Testing Technique.

 Static Technique Diagram